jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 ### Stick to one language

 It's no secret that I'm super hooked with [Kotlin][24] (some of my friends would even say I'm a fanboy), so I figured I'd practice the programming questions in Kotlin too.
 The problem was that Kotlin is not that widespread ([yet][kotlinAdoption]), so __most of my interviews required me to write code in Java__.
-Kotlin and Java are fairly similar languages and yet I was noticing that writing solutions in Java was taking me longer because of small things like having to look up the exact method I wanted to use.
+Kotlin and Java are fairly similar languages and yet I noticed that writing solutions in Java was taking me longer because of small things like having to look up the exact method I wanted to use.
 In one of my on-sites, for example, I mixed up the Java `switch` syntax with Kotlin's `when`.
 And while this isn't a huge mistake, it did raise a valid flag for the interviewer.

 __That's why my advice is to pick one mainstream language and stick with it for both: practice and interviews.__

 # Open problems

 In my experience, open problems __are not that common__.
-When you're presented with one of these questions your main focus should be on clarifying the goal. __Ask as many followup questions as you can and don't make assumptions__ (or if you do validate them with the interviewer). __Don't just jump to the answer!__ Usually, this kind of exercises is more about seeing how the candidate approaches the problem rather than getting to the actual solution.
+When you're presented with one of these questions your main focus should be on clarifying the goal. __Ask as many followup questions as you can and don't make any assumptions__ (or if you do validate them with the interviewer). __Don't just jump to the answer!__ Usually, this kind of exercises are more about seeing how the candidate approaches the problem rather than getting an actual solution.

 # Language trivia

 To my surprise, I _did_ find a fair share of language trivia questions.
 Things like [removing an item while iterating a collection][RemovingAnItemWhileIteratingACollection] or [when to use `AtomicInteger`][WhenToUse`atomicinteger`].

-As you can tell this are knowledge-based questions, so either you know the answer or you don't. __If you don't just be frank about it__, trying to guess the answer might backfire and make you look like a fraud.
+As you can tell, these are knowledge-based questions, so either you know the answer or you don't. __If you don't just be frank about it__, trying to guess the answer might backfire and make you look like a fraud.

-If you're proficient with the language you'll have no problems answering this kind questions.
+If you're proficient with the language you'll have no problems answering these kind questions.
 If you want some practice CTCI has one chapter on _Java_ and another one on _C_ and _C++_.

 # System design questions